compas-dev/compas_fab/docs/examples/03_backends_ros/01_ros_examples.rst

     python 01_ros_hello_world_listener.py

-You should see the listener printing everytime it hears the other node talking.
+You should see the listener printing every time it hears the other node talking.

 .. note::